 As at trial, when necessary we can substitute recorded testimony (videotaped depositions) in lieu of testimony from live witnesses at the mock trial.
 Of course, the ideal situation is to have all experts and percipient witnesses participating during the event.

 At Cogent Legal, we pride ourselves on being ready to go when you are.
 Our highly experienced team of lawyers travel the United States conducting professional mock trials and focus groups in your case’s venue.
 No matter where or how geographically challenging the venue, we are able to garner the same invaluable data—limiting the amount of guesswork needed as you approach trial.
-With a combined two decades of experience in the niche space of mock trials and jury research, you can rest assured that you have selected the right team for your case.
+With a combined four decades of experience in the niche space of mock trials and jury research, you can rest assured that you have selected the right team for your case.

 Our mock trials are conducted at a local facility, which includes event space for the mock trial, a client viewing room, and multiple deliberation rooms.
 The event will be live-streamed to the client viewing room and recorded for further analysis.